 Speakers have over a month to prepare, and I have checklists, templates, and examples for them to reference.
 I make sure they are sent automated reminders, there’s a set place to upload all of their material, and I give even more reminders in the Facebook group.

-However, I did expect this to happen.
-I planned for it going into it all and had time built in for them to be late without putting too much stress on my team or myself.
+However, I did expect it to happen.
+I planned for it and had time built-in for them to be late without putting too much stress on my team or myself.

 When I sent that email letting everyone know sign-ups were a little slow and asking them 1-on-1 to share, almost every single person responded, and we had more sign-ups the next day than we did on Day 1 of promotion.

 I would say 99% of my feedback is positive, but those consistent less-positive things (like the chat box) are the things I try to pull out, look at in a positive light, and see how I can improve.

 Now to the information you want to know, right?
 Below are the results of this year’s summit!

-I hope that you can be excited about this fact and know that you can do great things, even with a small audience!
-Plus, if you ever have a larger audience, imagine the results you can see.
+I hope that you can be excited about this and know that you can do great things, even with a small audience!
+Plus, if you have a larger audience, imagine the results you can see!

 I hope this look behind the scenes encourages you and gets you excited about what this could be for you and your business!
-With a list size of not even 1400, I was able to utilize my summit strategizes to bring in over $20K through ONE event.
+With a list size of not even 1400, I was able to utilize my summit strategizes to bring in over $20k through ONE event.
 If a list size of 1400 is more significant than what you currently have, last year I brought in $16k with an email list of 500.
 If I can do it, you can too!